antmaxi/deep-learning-based-recommender-systems/README.md

 http://eigentaste.berkeley.edu/dataset/

 Format:
-- Data files are in .zip format, when unzipped, they are in Excel (.xls) format
+- Data files are in .zip format, when unzipped, they are in Excel (.xls) format.
 - Ratings are real values ranging from -10.00 to +10.00 (the value "99" corresponds to "null" = "not rated").
 - One row per user.
 - The first column gives the number of jokes rated by that user.
 The next 100 columns give the ratings for jokes 01 - 100.
 - The sub-matrix including only columns {5, 7, 8, 13, 15, 16, 17, 18, 19, 20} is dense.
-Almost all users have rated those jokes (see discussion of "universal queries" in the above paper).
+Almost all users have rated those jokes.

 **Note**: for implicit 1: if between (0-10], and 0: if 99 or in [-10,0]